w3f/General-Grants-Program/meetups.md

 To gain a better understanding what of your response should look like, we recommend reading over the examples page:

 [Response Examples](https://github.com/w3f/Web3-collaboration/blob/master/response-examples.md)

+# Apply for funding
+Web3 Foundation is committed to supporting organizations of all sizes that engage and expand the Web 3.0 and Polkadot communities.
+If you are interested in hosting an event or setting up a community organization, you can apply for a grant [here](https://docs.google.com/forms/d/1Jqi_P6T5ECX_WTHZ6qqKhxgd51-ivRUNoLT80H7UZ1U/edit).

 # How to host a Polkadot meetup
 We have published a guide on how to host a good meetup, please see here: [how to host a meetup](https://github.com/w3f/Web3-collaboration/blob/master/howtohostameeup.md)